Beer in Palestine: Beers

 As of October 2018, Taybeh Beer came in six varieties: Golden, Light, Dark, Amber, Non-alcoholic, and White.
 Golden, which is 5% alcohol by volume (ABV) is the original variety.
 Its taste has been compared to Samuel Adams' Boston Lager.
 The Dark and Light beers (6% and 3.5% ABV, respectively) were introduced for the 2000 celebrations in the Holy Land.
 The Dark variety follows a classic style of the way monks brewed beer in the Middle Ages in order to fortify themselves during their fasting.
 An Amber variety (5.5% ABV) was launched in 2007.
 A non-alcoholic beer variety was introduced in 2008 specifically for the local Palestinian Muslim market.
 Taybeh White (3.8% ABV), a Belgian-style wheat beer, was launched in 2013.
 The Shepherds Beer line produced by Birzeit includes a blonde Czech-style Pilsner, an English-type amber ale, a heavier Irish stout, and at least one rotating seasonal flavour at any given time.

 The Wise Men Choice Brewery produces a range of spicey and fruity beers, including its Bethlehem Pale Ale, which is flavoured with sage, and its Pumpkin Ale, which is flavoured with pumpkin and honey.

 Festivals

 In 2005, the Taybeh Brewery launched an annual Oktoberfest-style beer festival dubbed the Taybeh Beer Festival that was featured in a 2008 documentary produced by an Australian named Lara van Raay called Palestine, Beer and Oktoberfest Under Occupation, which focuses on the Taybeh Brewery and its founding.

 In 2016, Birzeit Brewery launched the annual Shepherds Beer Festival in Beit Sahour.
-In August 2017, the event drew 7,000-8,000 visitors across two days.
+In August 2017, the event drew 7,000—8,000 visitors across two days.
 It has been held in August again each year ever since.

 Political issues

 Breweries in Palestine face numerous logistical challenges as a result of the Israeli occupation of the West Bank and control of nearby ports, which are the most direct means of importing raw materials and exporting finished beer.
 Supplies that take two weeks to get from Europe to Israel can take another three months to reach a brewery in the West Bank.
 The high cost of shipping due to checkpoints and other constraints can make it difficult for Palestinian breweries to compete.
 Taybeh beer kegs have also been cut open by Israeli authorities on occasion and their containers sent back.
 The disparity in water access in the West Bank brought about by continued Israeli settlement expansion also means that Palestinian breweries face concerns over limits to their access to water, discouraging their expansion.

-There is at least one Israeli settler-owned brewery established in an illegal Israeli settlement in the West Bank, a part of the occupied Palestinian territories — the Lone Tree Brewery, located in Kfar Etzion, in the Gush Etzion settlement bloc.
+There is at least one Israeli settler-owned brewery established in an Israeli settlement in the West Bank, a part of the occupied Palestinian territories — the Lone Tree Brewery, located in Kfar Etzion, in the Gush Etzion settlement bloc.